 - Conduct your presentation expertly

 The following statements are all examples of issues that could get the attention of an executive.
-These statements should help you crystalize in your mind what is so bad about the current situation and why it is critical to fix it.
-You obviously should not make any statement that does not apply to your organization or your situation.
+They identify issues with your current situation and present to mitigate these situations.
+Review these and avoid any statement that does not apply to your organization or your situation.

 - The cost of this problem will result in the organization losing money this year